Text Us to Get Started!

 STEP 2 – INCLUDE ALL RELEVANT EVIDENCE

 Ensure that you have all relevant information ready for inclusion in the letter.
-If your trademark is being infringed, include your trademark registration number.
+If someone is infringing on your trademark, make sure to include your trademark registration number.
 Avoid any default settings or boilerplate language.
 Tailor your letter to your specific legal scenario with compelling evidence.

 STEP 3 – INCLUDE LANGUAGE INDICATING THAT YOU WILL FOLLOW UP WITH LEGAL ACTION

 To ensure that the recipient knows that this is a pre-suit notice, include language notifying them as such.
-Ideal language communicates that, if the party continues, a legal proceeding will be pursued.
+By using appropriate language, it is important to clearly communicate to the party that if they continue their actions, you will actively pursue a legal proceeding.

 We recommend you bold this statement and underline it.

-If you are sending a notice for an intellectual property, make sure to add the registration number.
-The infringer must know of the registration to have been given notice with legal power regarding the infringement.
+If you are sending a notice for intellectual property, make sure to add the registration number.
+For the notice to have legal power regarding the infringement, the infringer must have knowledge of the registration.

 STEP 4 – SEND THE LETTER AND WAIT FOR A RESPONSE

 When sending the letter, ensure that you have acquired the correct address.
 For a business, be sure to look up its registered mailing address or the address of its registered agent.
-You can find this information through your state’s Secretary of State office online.
+You can find this information online through your state’s Secretary of State office.

-The letter should be sent via Certified Mail through the United States Postal Service.
-This allows you to receive a return receipt proving that you send the letter.
+You should send the letter via Certified Mail through the United States Postal Service.
+This allows you to receive a return receipt proving that you sent the letter.
 It will also prove that the entity received the letter and signed for it.
-This receipt and the entity’s acceptance can be used as evidence that they reviewed your letter.
-It also can be used to show that they understood the nature of their actions if they continue afterwards.
+You can use this receipt and the entity’s acceptance as evidence that they reviewed your letter.
+Additionally, you can use it to demonstrate that they understood the nature of their actions if they continue afterward.

-Once the letter has been drafted and sent, you should wait until the deadline named in the letter expires.
+Once you have drafted and sent the letter, you should wait until the deadline mentioned in the letter expires.
 While you wait, it is best to confer with legal counsel regarding potential next steps.

 STEP 5 – REACHING SETTLEMENT AND ACTION TO TAKE IF CEASE AND DESIST LETTER IS IGNORED

-While the circumstances leading to a letter can be emotional, initiating litigation is not something to be done flippantly.
+While the circumstances leading to a letter can evoke emotions, individuals should not initiate litigation flippantly.
 Lawsuits can be very costly and unpredictable.
 Once the party responds, it is ideal to reach a settlement regarding use and potential payment.
 If you can avoid litigation, that is ideal.

 If the infringer does not respond within a set number of business days, a lawsuit may be necessary.
 Your attorney will work with you to determine any relevant civil or criminal charge for the other party.